Practice Dr. Katmer

 Autologous blood and allergies

-A major advantage of autohemotherapy for allergies is that a complex and comprehensive antigen test is not required.
-The so-called allergens, i.e. the allergy triggers, do not have to be known, so testing for allergens is not necessary.
-In addition, autohemotherapy for allergies has particularly few side effects.
+A key advantage of autologous blood therapy for allergies is that it eliminates the need for complex and comprehensive antigen testing.
+The allergens, or allergy triggers, do not need to be known, eliminating the need for allergen testing.
+Furthermore, autologous blood therapy for allergies has particularly few side effects.

-The principle of autohemotherapy for allergies is extremely simple and understandable.
-In allergies, the body forms antibodies against environmental stimuli that are actually completely harmless.
-Autohemotherapy ensures that the body perceives these substances as largely harmless again.
+The principle of autohemotherapy for allergies is incredibly simple and understandable.
+In allergies, the body produces antibodies against environmental stimuli that are actually completely harmless.
+Autohemotherapy helps the body perceive these substances as largely harmless again.

-When treating allergies with your own blood, the antibodies that trigger the allergy are converted in their structural form.
-When the blood is reinjected, these newly structured antibodies push back the pathogenic antibodies.
-This procedure in autologous blood therapy for allergies has a significant alleviating effect, especially for acute symptoms.
+In allergy treatment with autologous blood, the antibodies that trigger the allergy are structurally transformed.
+When the blood is reinjected, these newly structured antibodies suppress the pathogenic, i.e., disease-causing, antibodies.
+This approach in autologous blood therapy for allergies has a significant relief effect, especially in acute symptoms.

-The process of blood modification and injection is repeated several times, so that this allergy treatment acts like a targeted training for the immune system.
-The aim is for the immune system to respond normally and healthily to the allergy-causing factors after the autologous blood therapy.
+The process of blood modification and injection is repeated several times, so this allergy treatment acts like targeted training for the immune system.
+The goal is for the immune system to respond normally and healthily to allergy-triggering factors after autologous blood therapy.

 Autologous blood and skin

-A number of skin diseases respond positively to autohemotherapy - such as eczema, acne, fungi, skin irritation and, last but not least, neurodermatitis.
-The decisive healing factor is the importance of the immune system for the development of skin diseases.
-Various sources of inflammation cause skin inflammation such as neurodermatitis, itching is caused by the release of histamine and a weak immune system has been proven to promote the formation of acne.
-With the help of autohemotherapy, the corresponding symptoms can often be greatly reduced.
+Numerous skin conditions respond positively to autologous blood therapy – such as eczema, acne, fungal infections, skin irritation, and, last but not least, atopic dermatitis.
+The decisive healing factor is the importance of the immune system in the development of skin diseases.
+Various inflammatory sites cause skin inflammations such as atopic dermatitis; itching is caused by the release of histamine, and a weak immune system has been shown to promote the development of acne.
+With the help of autologous blood therapy, these symptoms can often be significantly reduced.

-To date, autologous blood therapy has not been used across the board to treat atopic dermatitis.
-However, the representative study conducted by the University of Exeter (Great Britain) was a clear signal in favor of autologous blood therapy for atopic dermatitis.
-This new scientific finding will be followed by further, broad-based studies before autologous blood therapy for atopic dermatitis is used on a wider scale.
+To date, autologous blood therapy has not been widely used to treat atopic dermatitis.
+However, the representative study conducted by the University of Exeter (UK) was a clear signal for autologous blood therapy in atopic dermatitis.
+This novel scientific finding will be followed by further, large-scale studies before autologous blood therapy can be used more widely for atopic dermatitis.

-The study results also showed that autologous blood therapy for atopic dermatitis improves skin, but not only improves well-being.
-Autologous blood therapy is therefore clearly on the rise and is becoming an important accompanying form of therapy for atopic dermatitis.
+The study results also showed that autologous blood therapy for atopic dermatitis contributes to improved skin, but not solely to a better well-being.
+Autologous blood therapy is therefore clearly gaining ground and becoming an important adjunctive treatment for atopic dermatitis.

 If you have any questions or need further practical information, please contact us to arrange a consultation.